A - Z Guidance

 (See also: Statutory overlap, duplication, or substitution)

-We do not fund statutory provision, including hospitals.
+We do not fund statutory provision, including hospitals and NHS Organisations.

+We accept applications from organisations working in partnership with (or within) hospitals and other NHS services.
 There must be a clear partnership agreement in place, which must include safeguarding.
+Please see our policy on partnerships.

 Individual Children